c-component-directory/directory/README.md

 ### Directory of reusable components/modules for C.

-This a C equlient for "pip" in Python, "npm" in NodeJS and Go-build in Golang.
+This a C equillent for "pip" in Python, "npm" in NodeJS and "go-build" in Golang.

 ### What is does